marcw/marc.weistroff.net/cv.rst

 **Freelance developer**, *from 2001 to 2009, Lyon, France*

-I have been hired by various small sized companies and NPO to create or improve their online presence.
-Created websites ranged from one-page websites to a full community-centered application which featured a blog, a forum and a event calendar.
+I was hired by various small-sized companies and NPOs to create or improve their online presence.
+Websites created ranged from one-page websites to a full community-centered application which featured a blog, a forum and an event calendar.

 keywords: ``webdesign`` ``development`` ``social-media`` ``seo`` ``joomla`` ``symfony``